facebookresearch/stopes/README.md

 You can install stopes with pip:
 `pip install -e '.[dev,mono,mining]'`

 You can choose what to install.
 If you are only interested in `mining`, you do not need to install `dev`, and `mono`.
+If you are interested in the distillation pipeline, you will need to install at least `mono`.

 Currently `fairseq` and `stopes` require different version of hydra, so `pip` might output some warnings.